onedayatatime/spiritsoulbody/docs/holy-spirit.md

 #### Serve in the new way of the Spirit
 > But now, by dying to what once bound us, we have been released from the law so that we serve in the new way of the Spirit, and not in the old way of the written code. - **Romans 7:6**

+#### He is given to drink
+> For we were all baptized byc one Spirit so as to form one body—whether Jews or Gentiles, slave or free—and we were all given the one Spirit to drink. - **1 Corinthians 12:13**

 #### Holy Spirit on people
 > I will put my Spirit on him - **Matthew 12:18**